Contracting in Mexico: A Guide for International Contractors

 - More than 50% of your annual income is from Mexican sources; or

-- Mexico is the primary place of your professional activities
+- Mexico is the primary place for your professional activities

 Tax rates in Mexico range from 2%-35% for residents.
 For non-residents, a flat 15% rate will be applied to income from MEX 125,000 to MEX 1 million, and 30% after that.